Verbal Thinking and Nonverbal Thinking

 So, Why Is Learning to Read English So Difficult?

 Why isn’t it like learning to speak English?

-Long before mankind had spoken language, individuals communicated with sounds, touch, and movement – such as, meaningful grunts, growls, hisses, squeals; nudges, taps; turn toward something, or turn away from something else.
-Spoken language developed organically as the brain and needs of mankind evolved over the last 100,000 years.
+Long before mankind had spoken language, individuals communicated with sounds, touch, and movement – such as meaningful grunts, growls, hisses, squeals; nudges, taps; turn toward something, or turn away from something else.
+Spoken language developed organically as the brain and needs of humankind evolved over the last 100,000 years.
 Written language has only been on the scene for the last 5000 years.
-We are now all born biologically-wired to learn to understand and speak in the way we hear language spoken to us.
-However, the human brain has not yet had sufficient time to evolve a biologically-inherent ability to learn to read written language.
+We are now all born biologically wired to learn to understand and speak in the way we hear a language spoken to us.
+However, the human brain has not yet had sufficient time to evolve a biologically inherent ability to learn to read written language.

 Learning to read is a cultural invention, not an automatic evolution like verbal communication.
-Alphabets had to be developed for different cultures (think of how different the Japanese alphabet is from the US alphabet) to capture their words and sounds, in order to build a system of written words, written codes, that when read give meaning in their spoken language.
+Alphabets had to be developed for different cultures (think of how different the Japanese alphabet is from the US alphabet) to capture their words and sounds, and to build a system of written words, written codes, that when read, give meaning to their spoken language.

 Along with the development of written language grew the need to learn how to read and write it.
 Reading English, the way it has been taught in recent times, requires access to a largely verbal-based neural circuitry in the brain that can decipher the code of written letters and sounds given to the letters and words, and find meaning in this translation of what is on the page and what it sounds like when read out loud.
 This style of “thinking” is not always the strongest “thinking” style of all young readers, and these young children may not learn to read as fast as their peers seem to.
 It is important that this group of young children have tools that can help them make the leap from their style of fundamental thinking style to finding meaning in words written on a page.